-Program Covered Population Barrier Addressed Rationale Bilingual Digital Literacy Trainer (Capacity Building) Individuals who are English Teaching digital literacy to covered populations Acts as a resource to promote transferable skills The one staff member that has been hired can't possibly meet the needs of all covered populations across the 5 counties.
-Digital Health Educator (Geisinger/ Wellspan Evangelical) Aging individuals Individuals with a language barrier Individuals with disabilities English learners Lack of digital literacy resources on technology advancement Growth of telemedicine and telehealth requires people to have access to the internet and the skills to utilize this service Device Distribution Individuals who live in covered households Aging Individuals Lack of funding and resources needed to support the technological growth that many areas are expanding towards Most programs are lending only.
+Program Covered Population Barrier Addressed Rationale Bilingual Digital Literacy Trainer (Capacity Building) Individuals who live in covered households Aging individuals Individuals with a language barrier Individuals who are English learners Individuals who primarily reside in a rural area The one staff member that has been hired can't possibly meet the needs of all covered populations across the 5 counties.
+Digital Health Educator (Geisinger/ Wellspan Evangelical) Aging individuals Individuals with a language barrier Individuals with disabilities English learners Lack of digital literacy resources on technology Growth of telemedicine and telehealth requires people to have access to the internet and the skills to utilize this service Device Distribution Individuals who live in covered households Aging Individuals resources needed to support the technological growth that many greas Most programs are lending only.
 To encourage in home adoption, giving people a device to use will be key